25 Snow Day Trips Near Sydney You Can Do For Free

 Distance: 150 km

-Highlights: Lithgow and its surrounding areas like Newnes Plateau, can see light snowfalls.
+Highlights: Lithgow surrounding areas like Newnes Plateau sometime see light snow.
 The town is rich in history and natural beauty.

 4. Barrington Tops